Porsche Taycan review – engine, gearbox and technical highlights

 It gets more complicated with motors, as each individual motor varies depending on the specific model, and in the case of the basic Taycan and 4S vary depending on the chosen battery size.
 All models also then have a second overboost peak power figure available during launch control.

 So, the base Taycan with its single rear-mounted motor produces a peak of 321bhp, which rises to 402bhp on overboost.
 Equipped with optional Performance Battery Plus, this rises to 374bhp and 469bhp.

 The 4S’s figures are compound of both motors, which equate to 429bhp peak with 522bhp available on overboost for the standard battery, rising to 483bhp and 563bhp with the larger.
-Turbo models (mercifully, for the sake of this breakdown) are only available with the larger motor, peaking at 616bhp and 670bhp (on overboost) in standard form.
+With a more powerful rear motor, the GTS generates 590bhp, while the Turbo model peakings at 616bhp and 670bhp (on overboost).
 Topping the range is the Turbo S, which has an identical 616bhp standard peak, but a higher 750bhp overboost figure.

 The Taycan has the best drag coefficient figure of any Porsche road car at 0.22 and was the first production vehicle to have an 800V electrical system, where others make do with a 400V set-up.
 It’s this higher 800V rating that allows the Taycan to deliver its consistent performance both against the clock and when at a charging station – where its battery can be charged from five per cent full to 80 per cent full in under 23 minutes on a 270kW charger.
 It will take nine hours to charge the battery from zero to 100 per cent full on a 11kW charger.